aosabook/500lines/spreadsheet/chapter.md

 table { border-collapse: collapse; }
 ```

-Both the heading and data cells share the same border style, but we can tell them apart by their background colors: Heading cells are light-gray, data cells are white by default, and formula cells get a light-blue background:
+Both the heading and data cells share the same border style, but we can tell them apart by their background colors: heading cells are light gray, data cells are white by default, and formula cells get a light blue background:

 ```
 th, td { border: 1px solid #ccc; }